Long-Short ETF (BTAL) Hits New 52-Week High

 More Gains Ahead?

-It seems that BTAL might remain strong given a weighted alpha of 31.8 and a lower risk as depicted by the 20-day volatility of 23.3%.
-As a result, there is still some promise for investors who want to ride on this surging ETF a little further.
+The fund has a positive weighted alpha of 31.60.
+So, there is a decent outlook ahead for those who want to ride this surging ETF a shade further.

 Click to get this free report